digitaltrails/vdu_controls/README.md

 -----------
 ![Custom](screen-shots/ambient-slider-example.png)

-``vdu_controls`` is a virtual-control-panel for external Visual Display Units (VDUs/monitors/displays).
-Typically this means displays connected by DisplayPort, DVI, HDMI, or USB, but _not_ builtin laptop panels (although there is a plugin scripting option for integrating laptop panels, see below.)
+``vdu_controls`` is a virtual control panel for external Visual Display Units (VDUs, monitors, displays).
+It supports displays connected via DisplayPort, DVI, HDMI, or USB - but not built-in laptop panels (though laptop integration is possible via plugin scripting; see below).

-By default, `vdu_controls` offers a subset of controls, including brightness, contrast, and audio controls.
-Additional controls can be enabled via the `Settings dialog`.
+By default, `vdu_controls` offers a subset of controls - these include brightness, contrast, and audio controls - with additional options available via the **Settings dialog**.

-For convenience, a single ambient-light-level slider can  simultaniously adjust all displays according their own custom profiles;
+For convenience, a single **ambient-light-level slider** can  simultaniously adjust _all_ displays, each following its own custom profile:
-**one slider to rule them all**.
-Each display's custom profile is a curve relating ambient light-level to display-brightness.
-Realtively flat curves can be created for older displays and a more sloped ones for newer HDR displays.
+_one slider to rule them all_.
+Each profile defines a a curve that maps ambient light-level to display-brightness.
+Realtively flat curves can be created for older displays and steeper ones for newer HDR displays.

 Several methods are supported for integrating a hardware light-meter to achieve **fully automatic** brightness control.
 (An _arduino_ based meter [can be built for around $10](https://github.com/digitaltrails/vdu_controls/blob/master/Lux-metering.md).)

-The position of the ambient-light-slider can be combined with a estimate of local solar-illumation to achieve **semi-automatic** brightness control throughout daylight hours.
-Should the ambient conditions change, such as a change in the weather, adjusting the slider revises the ratio between indoor-illumination and outdoor solar-illumination.
+The ambient-light-level slider can be combined with an estimate of local solar illumination to achieve **semi-automatic brightness control** throughout the day.
+Adjusting the slider sets the ratio between indoor-illumination and outdoor solar-illumination.
+Brightness is automatically adjusted as the sun moves across the sky.
+Should circumstances change, adjusting the slider updates the ratio.

-Collections of control-settings can be saved as **Presets** for later recall.
-For example, a user might create _presets_ for _night_, _day_, _photography_, _movies_, and so forth.
+Favorite settings can be saved as named **Presets**, such as _night_, _day_, _photography_, _movies_, and so forth.
 Presets may be set to automatically trigger according to ambient light levels or solar-elevation, display hotplug-events, or UNIX signals.

-The application may optionally run as an entry in the **system tray** of KDE, Deepin, GNOME, COSMIC, and Xfce (and possibly others).
-The UI attempts to adapt to the quirks of the different tray implementations.
+The application may optionally run in the **system tray** of KDE, Deepin, GNOME, COSMIC, and Xfce (and possibly others).
+It automatically adapts to the different tray implementations.

-The UI's look-and-feel dynamically adjusts to the desktop theme and desktop environment for both X11 and Wayland.
-Light and dark themes are automatically detected on KDE, Deepin, GNOME, and others (those that support Qt theming events).
+The UI automatically adjusts to **light and dark desktop-themes**.
+Where a desktop supports Qt theming events, the UI dynamically adjusts to light/dark theme changes.

-From any application window, use `F1` to access help, and `F10` to access the context-menu.
-The context menu is also available via the right-mouse button in the main-window, the hamburger-menu item on the bottom right of the main window, and the right-mouse button on the system-tray icon.
-The context-menu provides `ALT-key` shortcuts for all menu items (subject to sufficient letters being available to support all user defined Presets).
+From any application window, use **F1** to access **help**, and **F10** to access the context-menu.
+The **Context Menu** is also available via the right-mouse button in the main-window, the hamburger-menu item on the bottom right of the main window, and the right-mouse button on the system-tray icon.
+The context-menu provides **ALT-_key_ shortcuts** for all menu items (subject to sufficient letters being available to support all user defined Presets).

 ![Default](screen-shots/Screenshot_Large-330.png)  ![Custom](screen-shots/Screenshot_Small-227.png)